Michael-Ivlev/Michael-Ivlev-21-3-2022/README.md

 - Redux
 - UI library: material UI

-the `GlobalStateInitialSetters.js` is used to initialize all the global states
+The `GlobalStateInitialSetters.js` is used to initialize all the global states
 with the correct data, and to manipulate the data while the events change
 using `useEffect` hooks